3320 Citizenship/Alien Status | SNAP

 Refer to 3630 Budget for an AU with Sponsored Aliens for policy on Sponsored Aliens.

-Verify alien status at application, when an individual is added to the AU, when the agency becomes aware of a discrepancy, and if questionable.
+Verify alien status at application, at recertification (renewal), when a non-U.S. citizen is added to the AU, when the agency becomes aware of a discrepancy, if the verification previously provided has expired, and if questionable.

-Aliens whose document(s) do not clearly verify qualified status, but whose USCIS documents are sufficient to perform WEB1 procedures, are eligible to be included in the AU for up to six months pending receipt of secondary verification of USCIS status.
+Aliens whose documents do not clearly verify their alien status, and SAVE verification has been submitted, but is still pending a response, are eligible to be included in the AU for up to six months pending the receipt of secondary verification of their USCIS status.

-The Verification Information System (VIS), Customer Processing System (CPS) is provided by the U.S. Citizenship and Immigration Services (USCIS) to verify the immigration status of non-citizens and certain citizens applying for various benefits.
-The WEB-3 Access Method is designed to assist government agencies with eligibility determinations for federal, state and/or local public benefits.
+The Systematic Alien Verification for Entitlements (SAVE) program is a VIS provided by the U.S. Citizenship and Immigration Services (USCIS) to verify the immigration status of non-citizens and certain citizens applying for various benefits.
+SAVE is designed to assist government agencies with eligibility determinations for federal, state, and/or local public benefits.

-WEB-3 establishes the legitimacy of alien documentation and provides verification of the status under which an alien has been admitted to the U.S.
+SAVE establishes the legitimacy of alien documentation and verifies the status under which an alien has been admitted to the U.S.

 -